cmmerritt/cmmerritt/README.md

 - I’m currently working on:
   - An email signature generator that mismatches inspirational quotes and sources, plus a theme-appropriate gif, complete with HTML to plug in to your email client for an instant signature.
 Tired of misattributed quotes?
 If you can't beat 'em, join 'em.
 Think: "Do or do not.
 There is no try. -Socrates"
-  - A machine learning project to predict authorship of a newspaper article
+  - A machine learning project to predict authorship of sci-fi stories published pseudonymously in the early days of pulp
 - Pronouns: She/Her/Hers
 - Fun fact: I designed and knit a red Star Trek command uniform for my cat.
 She did not appreciate it.